cslarsen/csl.name/README.md

     $ gem install bundler
     $ bundle install

-If you have problems installing nokogiri on macOS, just try
+On macOS, I suggest you skip the brew version of ruby and use the system one:

+    $ sudo -H /usr/bin/gem install bundle
-    $ gem install nokogiri
+    $ bundle install

 Then build everything with